Andrew B. Miller

 Andrew regularly works cases throughout the country with local counsel.
 He is a member of the Cass County (Indiana) Bar and Indiana State Bar Associations.
 In addition to his civil litigation practice, Andrew provides pro bono services and is Cass County’s representative to Indiana’s Pro Bono District V Board of Directors.

 Since moving to Logansport in 1996, Andrew has been involved in a wide range of community activities.
 A past president of Logan’s Landing Association, Andrew was also a board member on the Logansport’s Downtown Improvement Organization, Cass County Red Cross, Cass County Community Foundation, Pastoral Council at All Saints Catholic Church and the Principal Advisory Committee for All Saints Catholic School.
 He is a faculty member of the Indiana Continuing Legal Education Foundation.
-He has served as a coach for his sons’ sports teams and is also actively involved in Cass County 4-H.
+He has served as a coach for his sons’ sports teams and is on the Board of Directors for the Cass County 4-H Association.

 Dale Burns, Gary Halpin and Key Hutchins v.
 Prudential Securities, Inc. and Jeffrey Pickett